An official website of the United States government

 Once their governing Tribal leasing regulations have been submitted and approved by the Secretary of the Interior, Tribes can negotiate and approve surface leases under their HEARTH Act regulations without further approvals by the Secretary.

-Specifically, the HEARTH Act authorizes Tribes to execute agricultural, business, and wind and solar leases of Tribal trust lands for a primary term of 25 years and up to two renewal terms of 25 years each.
+Specifically, the HEARTH Act authorizes Tribes to execute agricultural, business, and Wind and Solar Resource (WSR) leases of Tribal trust lands for a primary term of 25 years and up to two renewal terms of 25 years each.
 Leases of Tribal trust lands for residential, recreational, religious, or educational purposes may be executed for a primary term of up to 75 years.
-Wind energy evaluation leases (WEELs) may be executed for a primary term of three years and up to one renewal term of three years.
+Wind Energy Evaluation Leases (WEELs) may be executed for a primary term of three years and up to one renewal term of three years.

 What You Need